hywing/hywing/README.md

 🔔 I'd like to do something for fun such as auto pilot、robot、industrial automation

-♾️ For more information about me, please browse the [website](https://hywing.cn/about), find me in [LinkedIn](https://www.linkedin.com/in/hywing)
+♾️ For more information about me, please browse the [website](https://hywing.cn/about) or find me in [LinkedIn](https://www.linkedin.com/in/hywing)

 ### GitHub
 <!-- GRS (Light Mode) -->